 - 1. Announcement of the 2024 Democratic National Convention - 2.
 Number of delegates and alternates to be selected - 3.
 Apportionment of delegates - 4.
 Candidacy filing procedures - 5.
 Presidential preference of delegates and alternates - 6.
-Time and location of meetings - 7.Results (official results of the district elections will be announced at the state convention) - 8.Alternates and vacancies (all elected delegates to the State Convention who cannot attend the convention must notify in writing their intentions to be absent to the county chair from the county in which they reside.
+Time and location of meetings - 7.
+Results (official results of the district elections will be announced at the state convention) - 8.
+Alternates and vacancies (all elected delegates to the State Convention who cannot attend the convention must notify in writing their intentions to be absent to the county chair from the county in which they reside.
 The county chair will then certify and authorize the elected alternates.) - 9.
 Certification of state convention delegates - 10.
 Tie Votes (All tie votes for National Convention Delegate shall be resolved by a coin toss).
-One hour following the adjournment of the 2024 Indiana Democratic State Convention on June 1, 2024, the 46 district-level delegates will meet at the JW Marriott, Indianapolis, Indiana.
+One hour following the adjournment of the 2024 Indiana Democratic State Convention on July 13, 2024, the 53 district-level delegates will meet at the Indiana Convention Center, Indianapolis, Indiana.
 (Room to be posted and announced at the Convention) for the purpose of selecting the remainder of the delegation.
 (Rule 14.C) - 7.
 Equal Division of District-Level Delegates and Alternates - a.
 To ensure the district-level binary-gendered delegates are equally divided between men and women (determined by gender self-identification) the gender identity of the first binary delegate elected in each district will be designated.
-At the time of election of delegates in the district, the binary gender identity advantage will alternate as delegate positions are filled and the alternation shall continue across presidential preferences in order of votegetting preference.
+At the time of election of delegates in the district, the binary gender identity advantage will alternate as delegate positions are filled and the alternation shall continue across presidential preferences in order of vote-getting preference.
 In the case of non-binary gender delegates, they shall not be counted in either the male or female category, but do count towards the total delegate allotment.
 (Rule 6.C., Rule 6.C.1 & Reg.
 4.10)

-Indiana has forty-four (44) district-level delegates that will be filled by twenty-two (22) men and twenty-two (22) women, if no gender non-binary delegates are elected.
+Indiana has fifty-three (53) district-level delegates that will be filled by twenty-six (26) men and twenty-seven (27) women, if no gender non-binary delegates are elected.
 Delegate positions will be designated by the gender identity of the first position to be filled by the winning presidential candidate.
 The remaining delegate positions will be filled alternated by gender identity to the presidential preference(s) the order of the vote won.

-- b.
-After the delegates are selected, the alternates will be awarded, using the same process described above. - 8.
-The State Democratic Chair shall certify in writing to the Secretary of the Democratic National Committee (DNC) the election of the state's district-level delegates and alternates to the Democratic National Convention within ten (10) days after their election.
+8. The State Democratic Chair shall certify in writing to the Secretary of the Democratic National Committee (DNC) the election of the state's district-level delegates and alternates to the Democratic National Convention within ten (10) days after their election.
 (Rule 8.C & Call IV.A)